 Short-Term Treatment Options for Addiction – Pros & Cons

-The decision to get needed treatment help is not only difficult, but will likely disrupt your daily routine in a big way.
+The decision to get needed treatment is not only difficult, but it will likely disrupt your daily routine in a big way.
 Entering drug treatment requires a certain degree of commitment in terms of time and energy, so it’s understandable why a person would want to take the shortest possible path.

 Short-term treatment options for addiction offer a range of benefits, provided they can meet you where you’re at in terms of treatment needs.
-Ultimately, the pros and cons of short-term treatment have more to do with your overall condition and life circumstances than any benefits or drawbacks of short-term treatment.
+Ultimately, the pros and cons of short-term treatment have more to do with your overall condition and life circumstances than with any benefits or drawbacks of short-term treatment.

 Short-Term Treatment Options for Addiction